“What Happened” (2017) is Hillary Clinton’s memoir book on the 2016 campaign elections.

 She details the unfolding of the events that led to her stunning loss to conservative candidate Donald Trump, together with all the political manipulation, and the various culprits for the results.

-- Russian meddling was a huge factor of the election
+- Russian meddling was a huge factor in the election

 - James Comey was the man who influences the elections the most and gave the presidency to Trump